codingben/kubevirt-disk-uploader/README.md

 **Prerequisites**

 1. Ensure Virtual Machine (VM) is powered off.
 Data from VM can be exported only when it is not used.
-2. Modify [kubevirt-disk-uploader](https://github.com/codingben/kubevirt-disk-uploader/blob/main/kubevirt-disk-uploader.yaml#L58) arguments (VM Name, Volume Name, Image Destination, Enable or Disable System Preparation and Push Timeout).
+2. Modify [kubevirt-disk-uploader](https://github.com/codingben/kubevirt-disk-uploader/blob/main/kubevirt-disk-uploader.yaml#L58) arguments (VM Namespace, VM Name, Volume Name, Image Destination, Enable or Disable System Preparation and Push Timeout).
 3. Modify [kubevirt-disk-uploader-credentials](https://github.com/codingben/kubevirt-disk-uploader/blob/main/kubevirt-disk-uploader.yaml#L65-L74) of the external container registry (Username, Password and Hostname).

 Deploy `kubevirt-disk-uploader` within the same namespace as the Virtual Machine (VM):